croisen/bread-launcher/README.md

 -   [x] Download Temurin-JRE {8, 17, 21} automatically (dunno where to find the
         older openJDK-JRE ones)
 -   [x] Compile the arguments, whether it's given by the client json or not
--   [x] Test out running the client.jar with static args (offline mode first)
 -   [x] Be able to launch the client jar with an offline account with the automatically downloaded openJDK-jre for the specific platform
 -   [x] Create a GUI
 -   [x] Add a window where one can add a specific version of minecraft as an isolated profile (instances, so multiple .minecraft folders)
+-   [x] Represent the instances with something other than plain text (I tried man)
+-   [ ] Put the async download in a separate thread (it blocks the whole app from running at the moment even when tokio::spawn or handle.spawn is used.
+Maybe it's because tokio says it's not the thread that holds the runtime so it's fine?)
+-   [ ] Figure out how to make a custom widget (Just a pic with a label at the bottom) for the instances at the main window
--   [ ] Add a window to add offline accounts
+-   [ ] Add a window to add offline accounts (It's gonna be named Croisen while this is not done hahahahaha)
+-   [ ] Figure out how to downlaod and launch forge and other mod loaders
+-   [ ] Add a window to modify and instance to add mods, forge, and the likes
 -   [ ] Add a window to add online accounts
--   [ ] Figure out how to launch forge and other mod loaders
+-   [ ] Figure out how account signing in works and add them to the mc args
--   [ ] Add a window to modify and instance to add mods, forge, and the likes
+-   [ ] Launch with an online account
 -   [ ] Add Modrinth, Technic and other collections of modpack sources to the window where one can create instances